imashnake0/WindowInsets/README.md

 # WindowInsets
-Sample app showcasing how to use `WindowInsets` APIs in compose
+Sample app showcasing how to use `WindowInsets` APIs in Compose.